HanKortekaas/Documentations/pages/04.languages/03.language-overrides/docs.en.md

 visible: true
 ---

 Sometimes it happens that you want to change a text passage or a word.
-Or it it will just a language key displayed (such as COM_KUNENA_PUBLISH).
+Or you want just a language key displayed (such as COM_KUNENA_PUBLISH).
 This can be easily changed, Joomla offers the feature of the language override.

 ### Overwrite text